aman-singh78/lead-scoring-backend/README.md

 # Backend Assignment

-A Node.js backend service built with Express and MongoDB.
-It provides RESTful endpoints to manage offers and leads, score leads using both rule-based logic and AI, and upload lead data via CSV.
+A Node.js backend service that manages offers, leads, and lead scoring using both rule-based logic and AI services.

 ## Table of Contents